Learn why you can’t trust Esther Hicks, and who is Abraham Hicks, anyway? Here are fifteen good reasons and some answers based on verified claims…

 Analysis by David Stone

-Did you ever wonder how Esther Hicks learned about The Law of Attraction and channeling?
+Ever wonder how Esther Hicks learned about The Law of Attraction and began channeling?

-She describes Abraham as one-hundred “nonphysical teachers” that deposit “blocks of thought” in her head while she’s in a trance.
+She describes Abraham as one-hundred “nonphysical teachers” depositing “blocks of thought” in her head while she’s in a trance.
 She translates the blocks into words, acting out as Abraham and dropping the “I” in exchange for “we.”

 She’s able to do this almost instantly on stage before live audiences, simply by relaxing and “letting them come in.”

 On stage, “they” begin with a greeting, a familiar warm up.
-They tell you how pleased they are to have you in attendance for “co-creating.”
+They tell audiences they’re pleased at having them ‘co-creating.”
+But what they’re “co-creating” is never clear.

-Off stage, Esther says Abraham dictates books by forcing her fingers to type on a keyboard.
+Off stage, Esther says Abraham dictates books by forcing her fingers to type on a keyboard, an unexplained contradiction with the blocks of thought assertion.

 That’s the official story, anyway.

-The production of new books halted when Jerry died.
+The string of new books ended when Jerry died.

 The List of What Esther Hicks Gets Wrong Every Time